robertpiira/ingrid/README.markdown

 ___________________________________________

 Ingrid includes classes that only respond to certain Media Query breakpoints.
-In this example container [c] is using the classes `.m_container` and `.m_divide2`.
+In this example container [c] is using the classes `.m-grid` and `.m-grid--divide-2`.

 This is how the layout would look like on a narrow screen.